Article I. Name, Duration, Purpose, and Status.

-Two types of meetings may be held: (1) Board of Directors Meetings and (2) Membership Meetings.
-Meetings may be conducted face-to-face or online, including email,instant message, and video conferencing platforms.
+Three types of meetings may be held: (1) Board of Directors Meetings; (2) Membership Meetings; and (3) Committee Meetings.
+Meetings may be conducted face-to-face or online, including email, instant message, and video conferencing platforms.
 As an organization composed of members in numerous locations, the primary form of meeting shall be online.
-The Recorder shall take written minutes on a rotating basis which shall document all actions taken at Board of Directors and Membership Meetings.
+The Recorder shall take written minutes and document all actions taken at Board of Directors and Membership Meetings.
 Committee Chairs shall take written minutes and document all actions taken at Committee Meetings for distribution to Committee Members via email and/or other communication means.

 Section 2.
 Method of Voting.

 All voting shall be done online.
 Voting procedures for Board of Directors Meetings and Membership Meetings shall be determined by the Board of Directors.
 Voting procedures for Committee Meetings shall be determined by the Committee Chair(s).
 Voting by proxy is not allowed.

 Section 3.
 Procedures for Meetings and Motions.

-When not inconsistent with these Bylaws, DHHBA shall adopt the procedures set forth in the most contemporary edition of Robert’s Rules of Order Newly Revised for conducting all Board of Directors and Membership Meetings, whether in person or online, and in the course of considering potential significant board decisions.
+When not inconsistent with these Bylaws, DHHBA shall adopt the procedures set forth in the most contemporary edition of Robert’s Rules of Order Newly Revised for conducting all Board of Directors, Membership Meetings, and Committee Meetings, whether in person or online, and in the course of considering potential significant decisions.